~The West Texas Historical Association ~

 Welcome to the West Texas Historical Association Web page.
 Please feel free to browse our site and get to know us.
 Our executive and editorial offices are located at Texas Tech University.

-A calendar of upcoming events [2012-2013 meetings, call for papers, city celebrations, exhibits to visit, interesting places to check out, and links to related organizations and societies] has been added to the website.
-Also included are links to other historical organizations and research centers.
+A calendar of upcoming events [2016-2017 meetings, workshops, and links to related organizations and societies] is available for your convenience.
 If you have events you would like added to our calendar, please email us.

-On our On the Road pages we offer stories and photographs from the travels of our members to various part of the great state of Texas such as those pictured below:
+On our On the Road pages we offer stories and photographs from the travels of our members to various part of the great state of Texas including:

 Tai Kreidler, Holle Humphries and Bill Neal recently the Downtown Medicine Mound Museum in Quanah, Texas.
 The Downtown Medicine Mound Preservation Group holds fundraising events in order to sustain the museum.